timokueck/PluginResources/README.md

 Our Plugin Ultra Permissions simplifies the need to search for permissions by suggesting them based on installed plugins.
 The permission suggestions will be retrieved from [this file](https://github.com/TechsCode/PluginResources/blob/master/Permissions%20Database/Database.updb).

 To contribute, pick a plugin that has not been added yet and add all the permissions line by line to that file.
+Please make a new comment for each plugin, it makes it easier to review.
+Please also include a link to the plugin page/the page that shows the permissions.

 ---
 ### Format